vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 significant traffic logjams I might change my route a little bit.

-I aim to jog for the full duration of at least one way (1 mile) plus at least the initial 40% of the other way (0.4 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
-So in general I aim to jog at least 1.4 miles and walk the remaining 0.6 miles.
-When I have more energy, I may jog a larger portion, and therefore walk back a shorter residual duration.
-In general, when reasonably energetic, I jog about 1.5-1.8 miles and walk back the remaining 0.2-0.5 miles.
+I aim to jog for the full duration of at least one way (1 mile) plus some portion of the other way, totaling to somewhere between 1 and 2 miles.
+There may be portions where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).

+The total distance I jog is generally in the range of 1.5-1.8 miles, and the distance I walk back is generally in the range of 0.2-0.5 miles.

 Overall, one way (the first 1 mile, mostly jogging) takes me about 9-12 minutes and the return journey (mix of jogging and walking) takes me about 13-17 minutes.

-Prior to 2024-05-29, the threshold was 1.25 miles jogging instead of the current threshold of 1.4 miles joging.
+### Thresholds

+My threshold for the minimum distance jogged, as set on 2024-09-27 are as follows:

+* Ideal conditions threshold: 1.5 miles

+* Slightly degraded conditions threshold: 1.4 miles

+* Significantly degraded conditions threshold: 1.25 miles

+The ideal conditions threshold applies when I am system-wise healthy (though I might have local issues) and don't have overexertion fatigue, have been jogging regularly, and the temperature is in the range of 15 to 20 degrees Celsius (59 to 68 degrees Fahrenheit).

+The slightly degraded conditions threshold applies when only one of these holds:

+* I have skipped jogging for the past three or more days.

+* I am recovering from a system-wide sickness.

+* I have moderate fatigue from cognitive or physical overexertion or an emotionally stressful event yesterday or today.

+* The temperature is slightly off from ideal -- either 10 to 15
+  degrees Celsius (50 to 59 degrees Fahrenheit) or 20 to 25 degrees
+  Celsius (68 to 77 degrees Fahrenheit).

+The significant degraded conditions threshold applies when two or more of the above conditions hold, or the temperature is below 10 degrees Celsius or above 25 degrees Celsius.

 I record in my exercise tracker file (for instance, [2024 exercise tracker](2024-exercise-tracker.md) for 2024) when I skip jogging or